planet-ai-2023/planet-ai-2023.github.io/_posts/2024-2-18-planet-ai-project-tracking.md

 ---

 This article will be updated.
 - July 31, 2024, Alice Zou led her team in a waterbot project and submitted an abstract to AGU2024, titled *Exploring Trace Element Fingerprinting in Water Samples with Artificial Intelligence*.
 The lab work was done in the UTK’s High Temperature geoCHemistry (HiTeCH) lab by using the state-of-the-art inductively coupled plasma mass spectrometry (ICP-MS) technique for trace element abundances.
-The team were mentored by Ping Wang, Dr. Shichun Huang and Dr. Brian Daniel Duggan.
+The team was mentored by Ping Wang, Dr. Shichun Huang and Dr. Brian Daniel Duggan.
 - July 6, 2024, Planet+AI Research Group first meeting.
 - June, 2024, Alice Zou, a program alunmni living in San Jose, led their DAISY group and submitted their project to NeurIPS2024.
 - June 3- June 21, Planet+AI Summer 2024, 47 high school students completed the program.
 The team was mentored by Ping Wang.